-Now that you’ve figured out your goals and what kind of content you want to create, you need to determine where your target market can be found online.
-Consider the different demographics of your client base, including age, gender, location etc, and what type of platforms they are likely to be using.
-For example, Pinterest is primarily used by women, LinkedIn caters to a middle-aged professional crowd, while Twitter, Snapchat and Instagram are generally where younger users tend to be.
+Now that you’ve figured out your goals and what kind of content you want to create, you need to find your target market.
+Consider the different demographics of your client base.
+This includes age, gender, location etc, and what type of social media platforms they are likely to be using.
+For example, Pinterest is primarily used by women and LinkedIn caters to a middle-aged professional crowd.
+On the other hand Twitter, Snapchat and Instagram are generally where younger users tend to be.
 However, for a good social media all-rounder, you can’t fault Facebook.
 This platform continues to dominate the social media scene — according to Pew Research, seven in ten adults report that they use the platform.
 Of Facebook’s current users, a staggering 74% visit the site at least once a day.

-Now you’ve figured out these three important factors, it’s time to take what you have learned and focus your social media marketing efforts where they will make the biggest impact.
-Social media is a vital tool to any business that wants to succeed online, enabling you to connect with both a local community and other users around the globe.
+Now you’ve figured out these three important factors, it’s time to take what you have learned and focus your social media marketing efforts.
+This will allow you to make the largest impact.
+Social media is a vital tool to any business that wants to succeed online.
+Enabling you to connect with both a local community and other users around the globe.